mdn/content/files/en-us/web/css/css_animated_properties/index.md

 ## Animating custom properties

-For custom properties registered using the {{DOMXref("CSS/registerProperty", "registerProperty()")}} method, the animation type is by compute value, with the computed value type [determined](https://drafts.css-houdini.org/css-properties-values-api/#calculation-of-computed-values) by the property's syntax definition.
+For custom properties registered using the {{DOMXref("CSS/registerProperty", "registerProperty()")}} method, the animation type is by computed value, with the computed value type [determined](https://drafts.css-houdini.org/css-properties-values-api/#calculation-of-computed-values) by the property's syntax definition.

 For unregistered custom properties, the animation type is discrete.